• Menu

 Your provider may recommend you not eat (and even if you can’t, it’s certainly not the variety of things you could eat at home).

-Because inductions are higher risk (stay tuned) you will likely need to be monitored more than if you were in spontaneous labor.
+Because inductions are higher risk (stay tuned as to why) you will likely need to be monitored more than if you were in spontaneous labor.

 It just has a lot of requirements I think a lot of families don’t think about.